It was their first topless protest in the Arab world.

 For now, no news.
 But we know she’s in jail, waiting for tomorrow.
 But no, nothing.

 Yeah.
-This is something that we planned and it was quite hard because during the last few days we got strange messages, strange calls and strange commands from different people.
-People who call and try to find out if Femen really was coming to Tunisia.
-They were giving signs that they were from secret terrorism departments.
+This is something that we planned and it was quite hard because during the last few days, we got strange messages, strange calls and strange commands from different people, who call, and try to find out if Femen really was coming to Tunisia.
+They were giving signs that they were from secret terrorism department.
 It was quite difficult to prepare the action and to not get deported beforehand.
 Tunisia was the first country to start the Arab spring, and now it is the first country for our topless protests.
-This action is the beginning of a big campaign of the liberation of women.
+This action is the beginning of big campaign of the liberation of women.

 Do you think you’re being monitored by surveillance groups?

-So your website is down right now, correct?
+So your website is down right now, right?

 Thank you so much.